31 July 2020

 Applying Psychology to your Community

-How do you apply psychological theory and research to understand ‘real world’ issues affecting the health and well-being of different groups across society?
 This course takes a new social psychological approach to understanding issues of diversity and marginalisation which is rarely represented in psychology programmes and so offers something new to those already studying psychology.
+Teaching is informed by the innovative real-world research being conducted by course tutors in this exciting field.

 This course is ideal for students who have completed at least one-year of undergraduate studies and does not require previous experience in psychology.